bugimetal/facedetection/BLOG.md

 <img src="web/blog/example_angle.png" width="200px" />
 <img src="web/blog/example_angle_with_detections.png" width="200px" />

+On this example, the mouth is drawn as a straight line, although it is possible to calculate the lean angle between two points and rotate the mouth rectangle.
+This can be added to the newer version of the API.

 ## Final Thoughts

 I had a fun time implementing this service, although it was not easy.